 The critical roles on a software project are illustrated below.
 Some roles are required continually, while others kick in upon demand.
 It doesn’t really matter who fulfils a role as long as the requirements of the project are met.…With all the experts on board, it’s important to note that the team must be kept to a reasonable size.
 A good team manager can lead a maximum of 5-7 people.
 A good analyst can set 3-4 specialists up with work.
 A good lead developer can lead up to 3 or 4 people. ×

 It sounds like common knowledge, but this rule is often ignored.
 Projects fail if skillsets are missing, specific roles not covered or commitments not taken.
 At Helmes, we review the operational setup of the team during the project kick-off.
-Our Working Agreement template navigates us through the delicate issues of mapping competences and motivations.
+Our Working Agreement template navigates us through the delicate issues of mapping competencies and motivations.
 When something’s missing, we’ll find a way to compensate.

 On the client’s organization side, the role most critical to the project is that of the product manager.
 The product manager’s responsibilities include developing a higher-level product strategy, articulating the product vision, communicating with stakeholders and end users, sharing and interpreting the business needs to the technical team, helping prioritize, and getting the answers to team’s questions from within the client organization.

 If the client lacks a product manager, it is crucial to compensate.
-In order to get the project started we’ve developed the QuickStart method: Helmes appoints a top gun analyst to spend 3 intense days interviewing the stakeholders in client’s organization and digging into the relevant data, the functionalities and technicalities of existing systems and existing user research.
+In order to get the project started, we’ve developed the QuickStart method: Helmes appoints a top gun analyst to spend 3 intense days interviewing the stakeholders in client’s organization and digging into the relevant data, the functionalities and technicalities of existing systems and existing user research.

 If the need for product manager resource during the project is more extensive, we can appoint a full-time business analyst to carry out the role.
 The critical consideration, however, is the necessity to transfer knowledge back to the client in order to keep the relationship balanced.
 Nobody wants a vendor lock.